Original Research ARTICLE

 One of our initial objectives of the project was to identify how diabetes works on bone metabolism.
 The results, as shown in Figures 3, 4, 6, indicate that diabetes can damage the mineral density of bone via hypercalciuria caused by increased levels of serum CT.
 Diabetes can damage bone in several ways (12–14), but in our study, interestingly, the loss of skeleton calcium in diabetic ZDF rats was mainly caused by hypercalciuria.
 ZDF rats demonstrated an increased level on serum CT, which is believed to be the reason of hypercalciuria and hyperphosphaturia.
 The same trend of CT was found in type 2 diabetes patients in Blasiak's study as well as in ours (15).
 A possible explanation for this might be that T2DM patients demonstrate the symptom of hyperinsulinemia.
 The beta cells in T2DM individuals tend to secrete more insulin in order to fight against hyperglycemia, this increased insulin secretion may cause intensive calcium uptake in beta cells thus lowering the level of serum calcium (16).
 Bone is the most important “calcium bank” in our bodies.
 When serum calcium drops, the activation of OCs will be boosted, causing enhanced bone resorption, releasing calcium into the blood to compensate for the serum calcium that dissipated during insulin secretion.
 As shown in Figures 3A,E, even though ZDF rats had higher UCCR, the serum calcium level demonstrated no significant difference compared to the matched controls.
 The process of bone resorption will increase serum phosphate simultaneously (15, 17).
 Serum phosphate levels are controlled primarily by the rate of proximal renal phosphate reabsorption (18).
 In order to prevent hyperphosphatemia, the secretion of CT is stimulated to inhibit the phosphate reabsorption (19).
 CT is a hormone that increases both calcium and phosphate exudation via the kidney and causes further wastage of the calcium stored in bone (20).

-As a new anti-diabetic drug class, the potential profits and risks of SGLT2I are not yet fully known.
+As a new of anti-diabetic drug class, the potential profits and risks of SGLT2I are not yet fully known.
 A number of clinical trials were carried out using different SGLT2I drugs and the results were heterogeneous.
 There are currently three SGLT2I drugs approved only for the treatment of T2DM: Canagliflozin, Dapagliflozin, and Empagliflozin.
 According to the clinical trials carried out by Kohan, canagliflozin and dapagliflozin showed different abilities in affecting Skeletal co-morbidities in T2DM patients (6), which indicated that the effect of SGLT2I on bone differed according to the specific choice of SGLT2I drug.
-The CANVAS study found that after Canagliflozin treatment, fracture incidence increased significantly at the limbs (upper and lower) and insignificant changes were observed at other sites (e.g., the spine and thoracic cage) (21).
-A retrospective pooled dataset analysis from placebo-controlled, Phase III studies treating adult T2DM patients with either Canagliflozin or Dapagliflozin have identified modest, but clinically insignificant increases in serum phosphate, magnesium, osteocalcin, PTH, and CTX-1 concentrations in patients treated with these SGLT2Is (22).
-In contrast, a pooled clinical data analysis for empagliflozin (11) examining N = 8,500 T2DM patients from 17 placebo-controlled Phase I to III trials plus six extension trials (study duration up to 104 weeks), found no increase in fracture incidence and no significant change in serum calcium, phosphate, magnesium, parathyroid hormone, alkaline phosphatase, or urinary N-telopeptide concentration among empagliflozin-treated subjects, perhaps suggesting drug-specific differences in ultimate skeletal impact (23).
+The CANVAS study found out that after Canagliflozin treatment, fracture incidence increased significantly at limb (upper and lower) and insignificant changes were observed at other sites (e.g., the spine and thoracic cage) (21).
+A retrospective pooled dataset analysis from placebo-controlled, Phase III studies treating adult T2DM patients with either Canagliflozin or Dapagliflozin have identified modest, but clinically insignificant increases in serum phosphate, magnesium, osteocalcin, PTH and CTX-1 concentrations in patients treated with these SGLT2Is (22).
+In contrast, a pooled clinical data analysis for empagliflozin (11) examining N = 8500 T2DM patients from 17 placebo-controlled Phase I to III trials plus six extension trials (study duration up to 104 weeks), found no increase in fracture incidence and no significant change in serum calcium, phosphate, magnesium, parathyroid hormone, alkaline phosphatase, or urinary N-telopeptide concentration among empagliflozin-treated subjects, perhaps suggesting drug-specific differences in ultimate skeletal impact (23).

 In our study, Dapagliflozin protects diabetic bones by resisting hyperglycemia and hyperinsulinemia.
 After treated with Dapagliflozin, blood glucose was lowered thus the calcium uptake caused by increased insulin secretion was prevented so that bone did not need to release calcium to fight against hypocalcemia.
-So far, there was no study designed to analyze the effect of SGLT2I on T2DM animal models.
-Two studies carried out by the University of Kentucky Barnstable Brown Diabetes Center on STZ-induced DBA/2J mice demonstrated that Canagliflozin does not prevent diabetic bone disease (10, 23).
+So far, there was no study designed to analyze the skeletal effect of SGLT2I on T2DM animal models.
+Two studies carried out by University of Kentucky Barnstable Brown Diabetes Center on STZ-induced DBA/2J mice demonstrated that Canagliflozin does not prevent diabetic bone disease (10, 23).
 However, the mice these two studies chose were induced into T1DM by directly reducing the amount of beta cells with STZ (24–26).
-Even though T1DM and T2DM share the similar characteristic of hyperglycemia, T2DM is a condition which is often complicated by insulin resistance, obesity, and secondary comorbidities which also indirectly influence skeletal homeostasis.
-This kind of mouse model does not replicate the T2DM confounding variables such as hyperinsulinemia, nor does it replicate the impact of CT induced hypercalciuria on skeletal or clinical outcomes.
+Even though T1DM and T2DM share the similar characteristic of hyperglycemia, T2DM is a condition which is often complicated by insulin resistance, obesity, and secondary comorbidities which also indirectly influence skeletal homeostasis (23).
+This kind of mouse model dose not replicate the T2DM confounding variables such as hyperinsulinemia, nor does it replicate the impact of CT induced hypercalciuria on skeletal or clinical outcomes.

 In male ZDF rats, Dapagliflozin at doses of 1.0 mg/kg/day can suppress hyperglycemia, thus changing the serum CT level then alleviating the calcium loss via the kidney, hence preventing diabetic bone resorption.
 Our findings suggest that Dapagliflozin possesses protective effects toward bone in T2DM individuals and more studies should be carried out in order to clarify this theory before the expansion of clinical indications for SGLT2I therapy.
 For now, personalized assessment is crucial to patients with T2DM before the administration of this class of drug.